Welcome to my Blog!

 Let’s begin with the sensational version.
 It’s more fun.

 That story tells of a prospector working his claim on a mountain stream above Kootenay Lake coming upon traces of gold.
 Developing the site turned into a bigger job than he expected.
-So he returned to a nearby settlement, where he had a wife and home, to look for help.
-He found an experienced miner, took him home and the two made plans to develop the prospector’s claim.
-He didn’t know that his attractive young wife and the miner had already become, shall we say, quite familiar in his absence.
+So he returned to a nearby settlement, where he and his wife had a home, to look for help.
+He located an experienced miner, took him home and the two made plans to develop the prospector’s claim.
+He didn’t know that his attractive young wife and the miner had already become, shall we say, quite familiar while he was away prospecting.

 Spurred to even greater action, the pair worked feverously to convert the claim into a mine.
 Lo’ and behold they uncovered an outcropping of gold.
-It took days of hard work, but eventually the outcropping proved to be a boulder, apparently of solid gold.
+It took days of strenous effort, but eventually the outcropping proved to be a huge boulder, apparently of solid gold.

 In this version of the legend, the size of the boulder is unclear.
 Suffice to say, it was so large both men were barely able to move it.
-They decided to lower their find down the mountainside, using ropes and pulleys attached to sturdy trees, to the lakeshore.
+They decided to lower their find down the mountainside to the lakeshore, using ropes and pulleys attached to sturdy trees.
 That’s where their boat was moored.
 The two set to work building a scaffold on shore to lift the boulder into the boat.
 From there, they’d transport it to a buyer . . . and collect their fortune.

 The legend says the miner sought to persuade the prospector’s wife to accompany him as he fled, empty-handed.
 Turns out he would be fleeing not only empty-handed but alone as well.
 Before he got away someone, perhaps her, turned him in to the police.
 He was arrested, tried and hanged.

-Now, the other version: It has the best claim to legitimacy – that is, less tenuous.
-Its greater claim to being true, and just a tad more persuasive, is based partly upon a news story having been published about it, rather than just being retold.
+Now, the other version: It has the best claim to legitimacy – that is, its a bit less tenuous.
+It’s greater claim to being true, and just a tad more persuasive, is based partly upon a news story having been published about it, rather than just being retold.
 The story first appeared on April 23, 1894 in a local newspaper of the era, The Nelson Tribune.
 That story credits discovery of the gold boulder to a man out searching for lost cattle.
-For real!
+Yes, really!

 The four took samples, and measurements.
 The lump measured 27 inches long, 14 inches deep and 12 inches wide.
 They determined a boulder that size would weigh 47,855 ounces.
 At that time, gold was valued at $18 an ounce, promising the four men a fortune estimated at $250,000 each.
-[At 2013 prices of between $1,500 and $1,700 an ounce, the boulder now would be worth between $70 million and $80 million.]
-Little wonder there have been dozens of attempts to find the boulder.
+[At 2018 prices of between $1,300 and $1,400 an ounce, the boulder now would be worth between $62 million and $67 million.
+Little wonder there have been dozens of attempts to find the boulder.]

 At first, everything went according to plan.
 But the heavy weight proved too much for the rope.
 It broke.
 The unfettered boulder rolled down the mountainside, over a cliff and landed on the boat, reducing it to rubble.
-Underwater, it proceeded to roll on down a steep incline into the depths of the lake.
+It is said to have proceeded to roll on down a steep underwater incline into the depths of the lake.
 Recovery of the boulder was out of the question.
 No one knew the depth of the lake.
 Guesses ranged from 400 feet to the equivalent of the height of the mountains bordering it, thousands of feet high.

 Many have visited Grey Creek in search of the infamous gold boulder.
 The community’s welcome sign brags about the legend.
-Throughout his life, Lymbery, Grey Creek’s best-known resident, has enjoyed a ringside seat to these legends, and their numerous variations.
-Tom is the second-generation owner of the Grey Creek Store.
-Today, his children are taking over that historic emporium, the self-proclaimed chainsaw and woodstove capital of the Kootenay’s.
-But the fabled Grey Creek Store is best known for its boast: “If We Don’t Have It, Chances Are You Don’t Need It.”
+Throughout his life, Tom Lymbery, Grey Creek’s best-known resident, has enjoyed a ringside seat to these legends, and their numerous variations.
+When you ask Tom which of these legends, or others, are true you will receive only a smile in reply.

-As for the legend, so far no one has proven or disproven the existence of the gold boulder.
-So the search – and the legend – carry on.
+As for the legend itself, so far no one has proven or disproven the existence of the gold boulder.
+So the search – and the legends – carry on.